 “Some of (the devices) have yet to fail, but some started failing as soon as they were installed,” said Black.
 Read More

 The victim of former Mazama High School volleyball coach Robert Lloyd Thompson has filed a civil suit against Thompson, the Klamath County School District and several district employees.
 The suit is seeking at least $1 million in damages for sexual abuse, false imprisonment and negligence.

 Thompson, 54, was arrested in July of 2012.
 Twenty-five criminal charges were filed against him, including 23 second-degree sexual abuse charges, first-degree burglary and tampering with a witness.

 According to paperwork filed Jan.
 28 with the U.S. District Court in Medford, the victim (identified as “Jane Doe”) is seeking the damages for violations of her civil rights under various clauses of several amendments of the U.S. Constitution.
 The suit names Thompson as a defendant, along with the school district and three district employees, Superintendent Greg Thede, former MHS principal Terry Bennett and Vice-Principal/Athletic Director Randy Rose.

-Jane Doe is being represented by Thomas Petersen of the Medford-based law firm Black, Chapman, Webber & Stevens.
+Jane Doe is being represented by Thomas Petersen of the Medford-based law firm Black, Chapman, Petersen & Stevens.
 Read More